Billy Forsberg

+Billy Sven Forsberg (born 13 May 1988) is a Swedish former speedway rider.

+Career

-Billy Sven Forsberg (born 13 May 1988) is a Swedish speedway rider who represented the Belle Vue Aces in the British Elite League before his premature retirement at the end of the 2009 following injury.
+Forsberg represented the Belle Vue Aces in the British Elite League before his premature retirement at the end of the 2009 following injury.
 He appeared in a SGP as a wildcard.

 Family

 His grandfather Dan Forsberg rode for Birmingham Brummies and reached two World finals in 1952 and 1957.